Justice System

 Enforcement of Dutch Court Judgments

 Dutch judgments can be enforced immediately in all EU countries as per EU Regulation 1215/2012.
-The Netherlands are further party to the Lugano Convention 2007 enabling enforcement in the European Free Trade Association (EFTA) countries.
+The Netherlands are further party to the Lugano Convention 2007 enabling enforcement in the European Free Trade Association (EFTA) countries and to the Convention of 30th June 2005 on Choice of Court Agreements.
 Even in the absence of EU law or international conventions Dutch judgments are recognised worldwide on the basis of the principles of international comity.